-The most popular state park in Michigan, Ludington is a beautiful area located on the shores of Lake Michigan.
-There’s so much to do and see, as well as an abundance of wildlife and natural resources.
-With more than 5,000 acres, the landscape ranges from forests to marshlands, sandy dunes to lovely lakefronts.
-The beaches are known for their calm waters and plentiful sand, with many of amenities for families, such as playgrounds, picnic shelters, and concessions.
+The most pupular park in Michigan is the Ludington State Park, a beautiful stretch of land along the shores of Lake Michigan.
+There’s so much to do and see over its 5,300 acres.
+The landscape ranges from forests to marshlands, and sandy dunes to lovely lakefronts.
+The beaches are known for their calm waters and plentiful sand, with many amenities for families, such as playgrounds, picnic shelters, and concessions.